bengen343/co-ballot-returns/README.md

 3. Update `.env.template` with values for each of the variables requested.
 Note that the variable `BQ_ACCOUNT_CREDS` should be the entire output of the json credential file associated with the Google service account you're using for this project.
 Save this file as `.env` when you've added all your values.

-4. Create a virtual environment for the repository, probably by running `python3 -m venv .venv` in the terminal from the local directory.
+4. Create a virtual environment for the repository, probably by running `python -m venv .venv` in the terminal from the local directory.

 5. Activate the virtual environment, probably by running `.venv\Scripts\activate.bat` on Windows or `source .venv/bin/activate` on Mac.

 6. Install the required dependencies by running `pip install -r requirements.txt`

-End with an example of getting some data out of the system or using it for a little demo.

 ## Built Using <a name = "built_using"></a>